Free tool

 • Does scheduled maintenance count as downtime?

-It depends on the SLA fine print.
-Many providers exclude announced maintenance windows from the calculation, so the marketed percentage can look better than the availability you actually experience.
-Always check the measurement window (monthly or yearly) and the exclusions list.
+That comes down to the fine print.
+Plenty of providers leave announced maintenance windows out of the math, which means the headline percentage can read better than the availability you live with.
+Read the measurement window (monthly or yearly) and the exclusions list before you trust the number.

 • Is 100% uptime realistic?

-No. Hardware fails, networks flap and deploys go wrong, so even the largest cloud providers publish SLAs below 100%.
-The realistic goal is to choose a target your architecture can sustain, then detect and resolve incidents fast enough to stay inside its downtime budget.
+No. Hardware dies, networks flap, deploys break, and that is why even the biggest cloud providers publish SLAs under 100%.
+A more honest goal: pick a target your architecture can hold, then spot and fix incidents quickly enough to stay inside its downtime budget.